IslandRhythms/AutoPromoteFeature-XCOM2Mod/AutoPromotion/AutoPromotion/ReadMe.txt

 Simply [url=https://github.com/IslandRhythms/AutoPromoteFeature-XCOM2Mod] Click here[/url] to go the repository, and go to the XComGameData.ini file and add your changes.

-[h1]New Features and Fixes with update released on 01/28/2023[/h1]
+[h1]New Features and Fixes with update released on 02/26/2023[/h1]

-The following has been fixed:
-[list]
-[*] Case where a gun with attachments used by a rookie would go into the void when the rookie was autopromoted.
-Turns out the optional HQ parameter is not optional.
-[*] Issue with hero classes autopromoting.
-The understanding of the rank and branch system was flawed.
-The updated explanation is in XComGameData.ini
-[/list]

 The following has been added:
 [list]
-[*] Console Command PromoteAllSoldiers that will autopromote the entire barracks.
-Designed to be used in tandum with LevelUpBarracks.
-Ignores MCM settings
-[*] Console Command ListSoldierAbility(string SoldierName, int rank, int branch) that will tell the name of the ability.
-So a reaper that is a corporal with branch = 1 will return Remote Start
+[*] Console Command GetSoldierAbilitisForRank(string SoldierName, int rank) logs the ability name and position for the given rank in the log file
-[*] MCM option CHECKBARRACKS that will also check the barracks for units eligible for promotion after every mission.
-Useful if you don't have the log nor want the game log enabled in your game.
-Use this instead of the console command if you don't intend on using LevelUpBarracks
-[*] MCM option ONLYVETS that will only promote soliders starting at rank squaddie.
-If you enable this option with ONLYSQUADDIES, it will be as if neither of the options were enabled.
+[*] Buy Random Ability => Enable to have your troops select a random ability when they rank up.
+Enabling causes the mod to ignore presets for classes as well as the rank no buy option.s
 [/list]

 [hr][/hr]